What These Houses Taught Me About Decorating

 House #5: Center Hall Colonial

-This is the house I lived in when I started my blog back in 2009.
-I have six years of posts showing everything we did to the house.
+This is the house I lived in for 22 years.
+I started my blog back in 2009 while living in this house.
+I have six years of posts on my blog showing everything we did to the house.
 It was the most spacious house we lived in with tons of natural light.

 - Don’t be afraid to place furniture in the center of a room.
 The living room in this house was a long and narrow open concept space.
 It wasn’t until I moved the sofa to the middle of the room that the room came to life.
 The sofa (we had 3 during the time we lived here) stayed in that place for 20 years.
 Ed added an electrical outlet to the middle of the floor so that we could plug in two lamps that were on a table behind the sofa.